otacilio-psf/IGTI-CDE-practice-one-aws/README.md

     The developmet env is insede dev folder and was cloned from https://github.com/otacilio-psf/spark-dev-env-docker

+    For local development I use a sample of the data with: head -n 10000 data/DADOS/MICRODADOS_ENEM_2019.csv > dev/sample_data.csv

 ### Third

 I Run the Spark app inside of the EMR cluster